What we will cover

 The role of your content at this point is to streamline this process while making your customer feel secure along the way.

-Likely your product/service landing pages will be critical here along with brochures and touchpoints from your team depending on how considered the purchase is.
+Along landing pages the personal touch is normally required here too (more on that later) with interactable features like physical brochures and touchpoints from your team depending on how considered the purchase is.

 Language and platform